wazo-pbx/xivo-blog/content/articles/testing-interaction-between-mobile-applications.md

 This way, the `invocationManager` would be cached for each call of `configureExpect`.

-This method works well, but mocking the module in unit tests would be very complicated.
+This method works well, but mocking the module in unit tests would be complex.
 Because Jest doesn't know about all return attributes in our wrapper, every method of the module would have to be mocked.

 ## Avoiding the Require Cache, Round 2

 Another way to avoid this cache is to make a class from the module.
-Set the `invocationManager` as an attribute and instantiate it as follow:
+Set the `invocationManager` as an attribute and instantiate it as follows:
 ```diff
 + const IosExpect = require('../../ios/expect');
 // ...